Ronald Speirs: World War II

 Speirs parachuted into Normandy on 6 June 1944 (D-Day) and met up with fellow troops soon after landing.
 He assembled a small group of soldiers to help in the Brecourt Manor Assault; they captured the fourth 105mm howitzer.

 Speirs commanded 2nd platoon, Dog Company.
 His unit spent the night of 6 June being shuffled into position with other platoons of a company being arranged for battle early the next morning.
 During the early morning hours, upon accepting the surrender of three German soldiers, Speirs allegedly gave the order to execute them.
-Later that morning Speirs was said to have shot another group of 4-5 soldiers who were surrendering.
+Later that morning Speirs was said to have shot another group of four to five soldiers who were surrendering.
 The ground assault was to begin with a rolling artillery barrage on the morning of 7 June.
 Speirs was given orders to halt their attack on Ste.
 Come-du-Mont and to hold position while regimental headquarters coordinated a rolling barrage shelling 15 targets near St. Marie-du-Mont.

 Before the battle, Speirs shot a sergeant in self-defense.
 According to Private First Class Art DiMarzio, the eyewitness who related the fullest account of the event.
 DiMarzio was lying next to the sergeant, who was drunk.
 An order to hold position was given and relayed down the line; the sergeant refused to obey, wanting to rush forward and engage the Germans.
 Once again, Speirs gave him the order to hold his position, subsequently telling the man that he was too drunk to perform his duties and should remove himself to the rear.
 The sergeant refused and began to reach for his rifle.
 Speirs again warned the sergeant, who leveled his rifle at the lieutenant; Speirs shot the sergeant in self-defense.
 DiMarzio, as well as the entire platoon, witnessed the event.
 Speirs immediately reported the incident to his commanding officer, Captain Jerre S. Gross.
 DiMarzio said Gross went to the scene of the shooting and after receiving all the information, deemed it justifiable self-defense.
 Gross was killed in battle the next day, and the incident was never pursued.